brainpy/BrainPy/README.md

 - *Easy to learn and use*, because BrainPy is only based on Python language and has little dependency requirements;
 - *Highly flexible and transparent*, because BrainPy endows the users with the fully data/logic flow control;
 - *Simulation can be guided with the analysis*, because the same code in BrainPy can not only be used for simulation, but also for dynamics analysis;
-- *Efficient running speed*, because BrainPy is compatible with the latest JIT compilers or any other accelerating computing framework you prefer (the speed comparison based on Numba JIT is provided in the following figure).
+- *Efficient running speed*, because BrainPy is compatible with the latest JIT compilers or any other accelerating framework you prefer (below we list the speed comparison based on Numba JIT).

 ![Speed Comparison](docs/images/speed.png)

 `BrainPy` is a backend-independent neural simulator.
 Users can define models with any backend they prefer.
-Currently, BrainPy supports the array/tensor-oriented backends such like [NumPy](https://numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/), it also supports the JIT compilers such as [Numba](https://numba.pydata.org/) on CPU or CUDA devices.
+Intrinsically, BrainPy supports the array/tensor-oriented backends such like [NumPy](https://numpy.org/), [PyTorch](https://pytorch.org/), and [TensorFlow](https://www.tensorflow.org/), it also supports the JIT compilers such as [Numba](https://numba.pydata.org/) on CPU or CUDA devices.
 Extending BrainPy to support other backend frameworks you prefer is very easy.
 The details please see documents coming soon.